brunoton/return-to-consciousness/myth-of-metaphysical-neutrality.md

 Kuhn, T. S. (1962). *The Structure of Scientific Revolutions*.
 University of Chicago Press.

+Husserl, E. (1936).
+The Crisis of European Sciences and Transcendental Phenomenology.

 Nagel, T. (1974).
 What is it like to be a bat? *The Philosophical Review*, 83(4), 435-450.

+Nagel, T. (2012).
+Mind and Cosmos: Why the Materialist Neo-Darwinian Conception of Nature Is Almost Certainly False.
+Oxford University Press.

+Tonetto, B. (2025).
+When Truth is Not Neutral: AI alignment after ego-less intelligence.

 Varela, F. J. (1996).
 Neurophenomenology: A methodological remedy for the hard problem. *Journal of Consciousness Studies*, 3(4), 330-349.

+Whitehead, A. N. (1925).
+Science and the Modern World.
+Macmillan.

 ---